-Four-run Sixth Inning Helps Redbank Valley Pull Away for 10-4 Win Over Apollo-Ridge at Homer-Center Tournament
+Four-Run Sixth Inning Helps Redbank Valley Pull Away for 10-4 Win Over Apollo-Ridge at Homer-Center Tournament

 Owen Clouse came on and worked the next two innings, giving up a run on four hits and fanning two.

-Mason Clouse was charged with two run on one hit while walking three.
+Mason Clouse was charged with two runs on one hit while walking three.

 Carries and Tate Minich worked scoreless sixth and seventh innings for the Bulldogs.